donglaiw/EM-segLib/README.md

-# segLib: utility functions for segmentation
+# segLib: library of functions for segmentation operations